FI-Mihej/cengal_app_dir_path_finder/README.md

 # cengal_app_dir_path_finder package

+> cengal_app_dir_path_finder is a part of the [Cengal](https://github.com/FI-Mihej/Cengal) library.
+If you have any questions or would like to participate in discussions, feel free to join the [Cengal Discord](https://discord.gg/TAy7xNgR).
+Your support and involvement are greatly appreciated as Cengal evolves.

 `cengal_app_dir_path_finder` is a cross-platform Python module designed to simplify the process of locating OS-recommended directories for application data, cache, logs, and more.
 It seamlessly integrates with Windows, Linux, and macOS, utilizing platform-specific standards like `KNOWNFOLDERID constants` on Windows, `XDG standards` on Linux, and `NSSearchPathForDirectoriesInDomains` on macOS.
 This module offers a unified API for accessing various types of directories, such as local, roaming, and program-specific paths, enhancing application compatibility and data management across different operating systems.

 # Installation